jdb/jdb.github.com/dependencies.rst

   solution, while the server continues the exhaustion of the solutions.

-  :doc:`dependencies/idfs.py`
+  :ref:`recursive_gen`

-  It is actually possible to a breadth first search traversal of the graph in pure SQL (since Postgresql 8.4) using the recent standard ``with recurse`` queries available in PostgreSQL 8.4.
+  It is actually possible to do a breadth first search traversal of the graph in pure SQL (since Postgresql 8.4) using the recent standard ``with recurse`` queries available in PostgreSQL 8.4.
   Performance-wise, the SQL query is one hundred time faster that the traversal in pure CPython.
 The SQL query (which find all solutions) is actually on par with the topological sort (which finds only one).

-  :doc:`dependencies/with_recurse`
+  :ref:`recursive_query`

 .. todo::